yume-chan/vscode-svn/svn/note.md

 return type   method name  (              parameter type            parameter name  )
 ````

-Note: For more information about C++ parameter types, you can see [this](http://en.cppreference.com/w/cpp/language/type).
+Note: `const` is a part of parameter type.
+For more information about C++ types, you can see [this](http://en.cppreference.com/w/cpp/language/type).

 To create a JavaScript `String`, use